310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Madara %}
 Oh, you’re right!
-I apologise!
-But it’s really rare for you to ask me for a favor!
+I apologize!
+But it’s reaaally rare for you to ask me for a favor!
 I couldn’t help but get all excited about it!

-I’m so happy~!
-This is such an honor\~!!
-It’s a festival\~!!!
-Hahahaha!!! ☆
+I’m sooo happy~!
+This is suuuch an honor\~!!
+It’s a festivaaal\~!!
+Hahahaha!! ☆
 {% endbubble %}

 {% bubble Rei %}
-Your boisterous nature never changes… You should really tone it down—both what you say *and* the volume you say it with.
+Your boisterous nature never changes… You should really tone it down — both what you say *and* the volume you say it with.
 You are already overbearing enough.

 You do *not* wish for people to be terrified of you, correct?
 {% endbubble %}

 {% bubble Madara %}
-I apologise, once again!
-I really am trying to be more careful, but I guess I’m still new to this!
+I apologize, once again!
+I really am trying to be more careful, buuut I guess I’m still new to this!

 I can’t do things as well as you do, Rei-san!
-I’ll work harder… with everything I’ve got!
+I’ll work harder… with eeeverything I’ve got!

-I’m so happy!
-To think I can work harder—That I can still reach higher!!
+I’m sooo happy!
+To think I can work harder — that I can still reach higher!!
 Hahaha!! ☆
 {% endbubble %}

 {% bubble Rei %}